Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

     - Any of the above named $Y$ at its declaration site, but imported into the current scope using [a renaming import][Importing] as $X$.

 For property-like callables, a call $X(Y_0, \ldots, Y_N)$ is an [overloadable operator][Operator overloading] which is expanded to $X\text{.invoke}(Y_0, \ldots, Y_N)$.
-The call may contain type parameters, named parameters, [variable argument parameter expansion][Spread operator] and trailing lambda parameters, all of which are forwarded as-is to the corresponding `invoke` function.
+The call may contain type parameters, named parameters, [variable argument parameter expansion][Spread operator expressions] and trailing lambda parameters, all of which are forwarded as-is to the corresponding `invoke` function.

 The set of implicit receivers itself (denoted by [`this`][This-expressions] expression) may also be used as a property-like callable using `this` as the left-hand side of the call expression.
 As with normal property-like callables, $\texttt{this@A}(Y_0, \ldots, Y_N)$ is an overloadable operator which is expanded to $\texttt{this@A.invoke}(Y_0, \ldots, Y_N)$.